Buxton beats out infield single in 9th; Twins top Tigers 4-3

 Skubal allowed only two hits himself, the only run against him scored by Jake Cave on a double-play grounder hit by Eddie Rosario.
 Cave pinch-ran for rookie Brent Rooker, who produced Minnesota’s first hit to start the fifth.

-With the Tigers lugging a starting pitching ERA that was the second-worst in baseball at 6.47 entering the evening, the rookie Skubal delivered a well-timed gem by beating the Twins for the second straight Saturday.
-He gave up two runs on three hits in five innings in Detroit last weekend.
+With the Tigers lugging a starting pitching ERA that was the second-worst in baseball at 6.47 entering the evening, the rookie Skubal delivered a well-timed gem against the Twins for the second straight Saturday.
+He gave up two runs on three hits in five innings at Detroit last weekend.

+“He’s starting to believe that he belongs, and that’s important,” McClendon said.

 The Twins and Tigers are playing 10 times in a 26-day span from Aug.
 29 to Sept.
-23.

-The defending AL Central champion Twins entered the evening third in the division — but only one-half game behind the leader Chicago, with Cleveland in between.
+23. The defending AL Central champion Twins are third in the division — but only one-half game behind the leader Chicago, with Cleveland in between.

 FOR STARTERS